hrithiksaini22/cka-prep-documentation/Day-6/config-maps.md

 ### Use a ConfigMap as environment variables

-- Use the below definition file to use a ConfigMap as environment variables using `envFrom` field:
+- Use the below definition file to use a ConfigMap as environment variables using `envFrom` field which inserts alls the values fron the configmap config file:
 ```yaml
 apiVersion: v1
 kind: Pod